Healthward Bound

 The Systemic Inflammatory Index (SII) and the Systemic Inflammation Response Index (SIRI)

-Since clinicians typically make diagnostic or prognostic assessments within a broader clinical context, rather than relying on a single biomarker, there has been a growing interest in combining multiple inflammatory markers into a single index.
-Over the past decade, pioneering researchers have developed and validated the Systemic Inflammatory Index (SII) and the Systemic Inflammatory Response Index (SIRI) for use across a wide range of medical conditions [1].
+Because clinicians rarely rely on a single biomarker in isolation, there has been growing interest in composite inflammatory indices that integrate multiple immune cell populations into a single metric.
+Over the past decade, researchers have developed and validated two such indices—the Systemic Inflammatory Index (SII) and the Systemic Inflammation Response Index (SIRI)—across a wide range of inflammatory, autoimmune, cardiovascular, oncologic, and infectious diseases [1].

 Study